John from Halifax wrote in asking about replacing his salt based water softener with an electronic water softener to make it easier to water his lawn.

 There is a long standing and well proven technology of submitting water to very large magnetic fields by running the water through special magnets.
 This does not change the chemistry of the water at all, but simply stimulates the mineral molecules so that they remain in suspension for about 72 hours, meaning that they won't stick to anything as calcium usually does, and by 72 hours the water has gone through your house.
-This allows soaps to act normally.
+Water with calcium in suspension is considered "soft water" and allows soaps to act normally.
 Industrial sized magnetic conditioners will actually cause old accumulations of calcium to come loose and end up cleaning out the system.
 The problem is that most magnetic softeners made for the domestic market are far too small, and those that are large enough, like the one I showed on the show, didn't make it commercially because they tended to plug up often.
 These smaller magnets had to slow down the water while it was in the magnetic field so they had very small passageways which plugged up.
 Commercial ones work because they are simply very much larger.
 A couple of little magnets strapped onto a pipe are useless gadgets.
 So the technology is good, but its application to a home is problematic.

 Electronic water softeners are actually breaking into the residential market with some legitimate products because they can create a strong electro-magnetic field without restricting the flow of water.
-The one shown above is called Clear Wave made by Field Controls Inc. Another credible model is called ScaleBlaster from ClearWater Enviro. or in Québec.
+The one shown above is called Clear Wave made by Field Controls Inc. Another credible model is called ScaleBlaster from ClearWater Enviro.
 The red antennas create a strong magnetic field of varying frequency over several inches of water flow.
 It is not the strongest of water softeners but it is economical.
 One catch is that if there is a lot of iron in your water, none of the magnetic or electronic softeners will work well.
 You always need to test your water before choosing any water treatment or filtration device.
 I put the Clear Wave on my own water supply.
 It did not clean out my shower head of calcium accumulation as I had hoped, but when I did clean the shower head myself and re-install it, it has been 2 years and there is no new accumulation.